 - a.
-All vacation requests for the entire academic year should be received by the program coordinator no later than July 15.
-The program understands that things will come up during the year and we will work with residents on an individual basis as well.
-Unrequested vacation not submitted prior to the 15th must be taken on an ambulatory week.
-Permission for use of leave during electives is rare with the resident requiring approval from the rotation's supervising attending, the chief resident, and the program director. - b.
-Residents MAY NOT schedule vacations during Hospital Medicine, Night Medicine, Critical Care, Cardiology, or Emergency Medicine. - c.
-Unused vacation leave cannot be utilized in a subsequent academic year. - d.
-No more than 1 resident on the same rotation can be scheduled off unless special approval is granted. - e.
-Vacation leave is granted on a first come, first-approved policy. - f.
-Vacation leave is assigned in one-week intervals at a minimum (5 business days/7 calendar days). - g.
+Unused vacation leave cannot be utilized in a subsequent academic year. - b.
+No more than 1 resident on the same rotation can be scheduled off unless special approval is granted. - c.
+Vacation leave is granted on a first come, first-approved policy. - d.
+Vacation leave is assigned in one-week intervals at a minimum (5 business days/7 calendar days). - e.
 For overseas travel, residents must understand the risk of travel delays and the potential for lengthening the residency duration required to meet ABIM training requirements.
 If a resident is delayed by more than 60 days from returning to his/her residency assignments because of travel outside of the US, his/her status as a resident in the Internal Medicine Residency may be terminated.